TalAter/annyang/docs/FAQ.md

 ```

 You can find out the current state of browser support on [caniuse.com](http://caniuse.com/#feat=speech-recognition).

+## What about Chrome on iOS?

+Unfortunately Chrome on iOS does not support the Speech Recognition interface which annyang uses.

+In accordance with Apple's requirements for browsers released through the App Store, the iOS version of Chrome uses the iOS WebKit – which is Apple's own mobile rendering engine, developed for Safari.
+In other words, Chrome on an iPhone, iPad, or iPod Touch is actually more Safari than Chrome.

 ## Can annyang be used to capture the full text spoken by the user?